FabioPINO/science-docs/README.md

 ## Initial idea

-This repository is a collection of projects and tutorials aimed for explorers and experimenters who are willing to study scientific or engineering subjects in what Richard Feynman called: "the most undisciplined, irreverent and original manner possible".
+This site is a collection of projects and tutorials aimed for explorers and experimenters who are willing to study scientific or engineering subjects in what Richard Feynman called: *"the most undisciplined, irreverent and original manner possible"*.

 # Projects